 Drivers in the Dallas Fort Worth area need to be extra careful around children getting on and off buses as the majority of school bus accidents in North Texas happen during this time and children have little experience with traffic.

 Charter bus accidents in Dallas are much less common than regular motor vehicle accidents but can be much more deadly as passengers are rarely restrained.
 In most cases, accidents will occur due to driver negligence such as speeding, fatigue, abrupt lane changes and failure to take into consideration bad weather conditions.
 If you were injured in Dallas by a charter bus hitting your or your car, you may have legal rights to collect your damages including but not limited to pain and suffering, past, present and future medical bills, permanent disfigurement and lost wages.

-If a loved one has been injured while on a charter bus or school bus, contact a Dallas Texas bus crash attorney to discuss your potential legal claims.
-Call 214-880-9988 (toll free 800-589-1413) or e-mail us today for a free consultation.
-You WILL speak with an attorney in our Dallas office, not an assistant or paralegal.
+If a loved one has been injured while on a charter bus or school bus, contact a Dallas or San Antonio, Texas bus crash attorney to discuss your potential legal claims.
+Call 214-880-9988 (toll free 800-589-1413) (Dallas) or 210-550-1123 (San Antonio) or e-mail us today for a free consultation.
+You WILL speak with an attorney in our Dallas or San Antonio office, not an assistant or paralegal.